TheTypoMaster/gray.net.au/posts/2008/06/01/The_CPU-where_to_from_here.rst

 .. title: The CPU - where to from here?
 .. slug: The_CPU-where_to_from_here
 .. date: 2008-06-01 10:26:00 UTC+10:00
-.. tags: tech,blog,James
+.. tags: tech,blog,servers
-.. category:
+.. category: James
 .. link:

 Modern computers have at their heart a piece of equipment commonly